-The Environmental Health Sciences (EHS) faculty include: Michael Laiosa, Hongbo Ma, Todd Miller, and Kurt Svoboda.
+The Environmental Health Sciences (EHS) faculty include: Amy Kalkbrenner, Michael Laiosa, Todd Miller, and Kurt Svoboda.
 The EHS program conducts research on developmental and environmental toxicology, microbiology and environmental chemistry among other fields.
-The faculty lead several rigorous research laboratories: Laboratory for Developmental Immunotoxicology (PI: Laiosa), Laboratory for Developmental Neurobiology (PI: Svoboda), Laboratory for Aquatic Environmental Microbiology and Chemistry (PI: Miller), and Laboratory for Environmental Toxicology (PI: Ma).
+The faculty lead several rigorous research laboratories: Kalkbrenner Lab (PI: Kalkbrenner), Laboratory for Developmental Immunotoxicology (PI: Laiosa), Laboratory for Developmental Neurobiology (PI: Svoboda), and Laboratory for Aquatic Environmental Microbiology and Chemistry (PI: Miller).
 Learn more about featured research projects by the EHS faculty:

 Todd Miller, Michael Carvan, Gabriel Pinter